pouchdb/couchdb-harness/README.md

-# CouchDB JavaScript Test Harness
+# CouchDB Harness

+>A generalized port of the CouchDB JavaScript test harness.

 ## License